taustation-fan/players-guide/README.md

 ### Random Encounters in the Ruins

-In the Ruins you can also search for random encounters.
-Each search costs 5% Agility and Stamina each, and 10% focus (or 15% for VIPs).
+In the Ruins you can also search for random encounters ("Look for Trouble").
+Each search costs
+5% Agility and Stamina each, and 10% Focus (or 15% for VIPs).
 When you find somebody, you can engage in combat with them (but you don't have to do so immediately; you can, for example, consume a ration or even retire to your hotel room first for